 What have humans gained from animal testing?
 Are we getting closer to finding a cure for HIV, cancer, and other diseases through animal experiments?
-These 11 animal testing statistics will help you understand how animal experiments (don’t) work and what we’re (not) getting out of them.
+These 11 animal testing statistics will help you understand how animal experiments don’t work and that we’re not seeing benefits from them.

-1. Each year, more than 110 million animals—including mice, frogs, dogs, rabbits, monkeys, fish, and birds—are killed in U.S. laboratories.
+1. Every year, more than 110 million animals—including mice, frogs, dogs, rabbits, monkeys, fish, and birds—are killed in U.S. laboratories.

 Experimenters immobilize them in restraint devices, force them to inhale toxic fumes, drill holes into their skulls, mutilate their brains, and burn their skin and eyes—and if the animals don’t die in the process, they’re killed afterward.
 Whether for biology lessons, medical training, curiosity-driven experiments, or chemical, drug, food, or cosmetics testing, they’re confined to cages, socially isolated, and psychologically traumatized.

 2. Ninety-five percent of all new drugs that are shown to be safe and effective in animal tests fail in human trials.

 This statistic comes straight from the National Institutes of Health (NIH)—the government agency that funnels billions of our taxpayer dollars into these reckless experiments.
 NIH has noted that the drugs fail in humans because they either don’t work or are dangerous.
 Because animal trials are so unreliable, they make human ones more risky.

 3. Ninety-nine percent of the animals used in laboratories aren’t included in federal animal protection laws.

-It’s as if the government were saying, “I’m sorry, but you’re just not animal enough” to the tens of millions of rats, mice, birds, fish, reptiles, and amphibians who constitute 99% of the animals used in laboratories yet are excluded by the federal Animal Welfare Act (AWA) and therefore denied even the most basic consideration.
+It’s as if the government were saying, “I’m sorry, but you’re just not animal enough” to the tens of millions of rats, mice, birds, fish, reptiles, and amphibians who constitute 99% of the animals used in laboratories yet are excluded under the federal Animal Welfare Act (AWA) and therefore denied even the most basic consideration.
 However, even animals who are supposedly “protected” under the AWA are still allowed to be burned, shocked, poisoned, isolated, starved, restrained, made addicted to drugs, and brain-damaged.
 No test—no matter how painful or trivial—is illegal.
 And pain relief isn’t required.

 © Doctors Against Animal Experiments

 4. Between 2015 and 2019, more than 300,000 animals covered under the AWA were subjected to painful experiments without pain relief.